martinkadlec0/harous-leashed-fences/docs/modded-behaviour.md

         - Fence has knot attached to mobs
             - If this happens, any connections to other knots are ignored and left as they are
             - Interact with fence: All mobs player holds are moved to the existing knot
-            - Modifier interact with fence: All mobs player holds are moved to the existing knot
+            - Modifier interact with fence: New connection is created between the knot and player
             - Interact with knot: All mobs player holds are moved to the existing knot
             - Modifier interact with knot: All mobs player holds are moved to the existing knot
         - Fence has knot attached to another fence
             - If this happens, any connections to other knots are ignored and left as they are
             - Interact with fence: All mobs player holds are moved to the existing knot
-            - Modifier interact with fence: All mobs player holds are moved to the existing knot
+            - Modifier interact with fence: New connection is created between the knot and player
             - Interact with knot: All mobs player holds are moved to the existing knot
             - Modifier interact with knot: All mobs player holds are moved to the existing knot